bhonnegowda/gdax-feed/README.md

-# gdax-feed
+# cryptocurrencies-feed

-Consume Gdax real-time feed using websocket.
+1. Consume Gdax real-time feed using websocket.
+2. get limited cryptocurrencies information from coinmarketcap public rest api.

 ### Step 1:
 create an account on https://www.gdax.com/ or use your coinbase credentials to login to gdax.